jtcriswell/csc278-unixac/README.md

 The contents of hard disk should appear in /mnt.

-Be sure to use the following command to unmount the hard disk device before shutting down the virtual machine:
+Be sure to use the following command to unmount the hard disk device before shutting down the virtual machine with the poweroff command:

 o umount /mnt
+o poweroff